July 19, 2010

 Not the words you’d expect from someone who has made thousands of dollars from performing in gay porn videos and escorting with a mostly male clientele, often with sex involved.
-But it’s exactly how Malachi Marx describes his career being gay for pay.
+But it’s exactly how Malachi Marx (not his real name) describes his career being gay for pay.

 Malachi, 25, doesn’t necessarily look at gay porn as a bad thing; rather, he sees it as work.
 Hard work that he sometimes struggles to get through, but work nonetheless.
 His primary focus appears to be on using his career in the sex industry as a means to providing a solid future for his female partner and children.

 I knew nothing about the gay for pay industry so wanted to find out more, and Malachi agreed to an interview while I was in California.
 We’d planned on meeting at a Gordon Ramsay restaurant for dinner, but at the last minute Malachi suggested lunch at his place, where he said he could talk more freely.
 After a short train ride, I was at our arranged meeting spot and he picked me up from the station.
 Before starting the interview we swung by a delicatessen to pick up some lunch.
 The site is called Dining With Strangers, after all.
 We got panini, mine with pesto chicken and Malachi’s a turkey artichoke concoction.
 With something to sate my never-ending appetite, it was off to the interview.

-When we first arrived at our place to eat and talk, I met Malachi’s partner (I neglected to ask whether they were just dating or married), tending to one of their young children, so I refrained from asking any porn or escorting questions while I said my hello to the Marx family.
+When we first arrived at our place to eat and talk, I met Malachi’s female partner (I neglected to ask whether they were just dating or married), tending to one of their young children, so I refrained from asking any porn or escorting questions while I said my hello to the Marx family.
 Malachi and I had our lunch while we chatted with his partner.